 Tips for Writing in the Descriptive Style

-- Before you begin your description, imagine you are in the scene.
-What do you experience with your senses?
+- Before you begin your description, imagine you're in the scene.
+Consider what you experience with your senses.